-A large body of recent work in high-dimensional statistics focuses on obtaining sufficient conditions for consistency of penalized M-estimation.
-The three most well-studied problems are (i) the lasso \cite{bunea2007sparsity, bickel2009simultaneous, wainwright2009sharp}, (ii) generalized linear models (GLM) with the $\ell_1$ penalty \cite{kakade2009learning, bach2010self}, and (iii) inverse covariance estimators with the $\ell_1$ penalty \cite{bickel2008covariance, rothman2008sparse, lam2009sparsistency, ravikumar2011high}.
-There are also many consistency results for M-estimators with group and structured variants of the $\ell_1$ penalty \cite{bach2008consistency, jacob2009group, liu2009estimation, huang2010benefit}.
-A recurring theme in this avenue of research is the notion of \emph{restricted strong smoothness} (also called \emph{compatibility} or \emph{dependency} by some authors).
-We refer to \cite{buhlmann2011statistics} for a comprehensive treatment of recent work on this topic.
+A large body of work in high-dimensional statistics focuses on obtaining sufficient conditions for consistency of regularized M-estimation.
+A recurring theme in this avenue of research is the notion of \emph{restricted strong convexity}.
+We refer to the past work section in \cite{negahban2012unified} and \cite{buhlmann2011statistics} for a comprehensive treatment of recent work on this topic.

-Negahban et al.\ \cite{negahban2012unified} proposes a unified framework for establishing consistency and convergence rates for M-estimators with penalties $\rho$ that are \emph{decomposable} with respect to a pair of subspaces $M,\;\bar{M}$:
+\cite{negahban2012unified} proposes a unified framework for establishing consistency and convergence rates for M-estimators with penalties $\rho$ that are \emph{decomposable} with respect to a pair of subspaces $M,\bar{M}$:

-Many commonly used penalties such as the lasso, group lasso, and nuclear norm are decomposable in this sense.
-Negahban et al.\ develop a general notion of restricted strong smoothness and prove a general result that establishes the consistency of M-estimators with decomposable penalties.
-Using their framework, they derive consistency results for special cases like sparse and group sparse regression.
+Many common penalties such as the lasso, group lasso, and nuclear norm are decomposable in this sense. \cite{negahban2012unified} also develop a general notion of restricted strong convexity and prove a general result that establishes the consistency of M-estimators with decomposable penalties.
+Using their framework, they establish consistency results for different statistical models including sparse and group sparse linear regression.